ysyk2021/how-to-develop-your-networking-skills-and-build-professional-relationships-cultivating-connections/src/chapter-2-3.md

 3. **Continuous Improvement**: The process of reviewing and refining encourages constant improvement in your networking skills.
 You can learn from past experiences, identify areas for growth, and adjust your approach to become more effective in your networking endeavors.

 By identifying your goals and target audience, you can strategically direct your networking activities and build relationships that support your professional growth.
-In the next chapter, we will explore practical strategies for initiating and nurturing relationships to cultivate meaningful connections.
 Remember, networking is a two-way street—by offering value and support to others, you foster mutually beneficial relationships that contribute to long-term success.